PaulBrasfield/nationstates-election-results-generator/README.md

-# eBay Droppshipping Price Calculator
+# NationStates Election Results Generator

 This program was designed for the online nation simulation game NationStates.
 This program takes in the number of states/constituencies along with the weights of each political party defined in a tuple.
 We then select a party from the tuple at random, based on the specified weight, and do so for as many